atomontage04/sdcprobe/README.md

 fails to match on retry or a build breaks in a way that does not survive a rerun.

-Silent Data Corruption (SDC) was named and studied at fleet scale by Google, in "Cores that Don't Count" (HotOS 2021), and independently by Meta, in "Silent Data Corruptions at Scale" (2021) — both describing production machines that passed every qualification test and still, rarely, computed the wrong answer.
+Silent Data Corruption (SDC) was brought to wide attention and studied at fleet scale by Google, in "Cores that Don't Count" (HotOS 2021), and independently by Meta, in "Silent Data Corruptions at Scale" (2021) — both describing production machines that passed every qualification test and still, rarely, computed the wrong answer.
 `sdcprobe` — the name is that acronym plus "probe" — does not diagnose SDC in general.
 It narrows the same class of fault down to one instruction small enough to reason about completely: a single byte read through the legacy `CH`